adilaxmdv/WeatherApp/README.md

 pip install -r requirements.txt
 ```

--  Before running the weatherapp you need to add your openweathermap api key in the config.ini file, then run the following command.
+-  Before running the WeatherApp you need to add your OpenWeatherMap API key in the config.ini file, then run the following command.

 Running the application.